-At 1 year, we observed that increasing age, male sex, and HBV coinfection were associated with persistently elevated LSM suggestive of significant fibrosis/cirrhosis.
+LSM suggestive of significant fibrosis/cirrhosis.
 This is consistent with other studies in the published literature.
-Increasing age and male sex have been shown to be a potential co-factors for liver fibrosis progression.^{26,27} We did not find an association between hazardous drinking and TE at 1 year but quantifying alcohol consumption by self-report alone can be difficult and is subject to underreporting.28 Similar to our findings, 44 of 76 (57.9%) HIV-HBV coinfected Ghanaians had persistent elevations in LSM (>5.9 kPa) after switching from non-TDF to TDF-containing ART.25 This may reflect that these patients have a larger amount of disease before ART, incomplete HBV viral suppression (as was observed in our study), or that TE measurements may be elevated by inflammation as well as fibrosis.
-We suspect that with additional follow-up LSM will continue to improve in the setting of ART-treated HIV-HBV, as shown for CHB patients in China.9
+Increasing age and male sex have been shown to be potential cofactors for liver fibrosis progression [25, 26].
+We did not find an association between hazardous drinking and TE at 1 year; however, quantifying alcohol consumption by self-report alone can be difficult and is subject to underreporting [27].
+Similar to our findings, 44 of 76 (57.9%) HIV-HBV-coinfected Ghanaians had persistent elevations in LSM (>5.9 kPa) after switching from non-TDF to TDF-containing ART [24].
+This may reflect that these patients have more severe liver disease before ART, incomplete HBV VS (as was observed in our study), or that TE measurements may be elevated by inflammation as well as fibrosis.
+We suspect that with additional follow-up, LSM will continue to improve in the setting of ART-treated HIV-HBV, as shown for CHB patients in China [9].

 We also generated data on the short-term effectiveness of TDF-containing ART for HIV-HBV.
-Our finding that two-thirds of patients achieved HBV VS by 1 year is similar to findings from another study in the region and one in the US.^{29,30} Longer follow-up of HBV VL may be needed to document full HBV

-VS. In a multi-center cohort of 397 HIV-HBV patients in the U.S., for example, the median time to HBV VS was 28 months (IQR, 13-71).31 In the Netherlands, the proportion of HBV-infected patients suppressed on ART increased over time from 31% to 70% for HBeAg-positives and 47% to 85% for HBeAg-negatives.32 In Zambia, we also demonstrated an association between drug adherence and HBV VS which is important not only in HIV-HBV coinfection but also in CHB.
-Although it was not observed in our study, HIV VS, another marker of adherence, predicted HBV VS among 133 HIV-HBV patients on TDF-containing ART in the U.S.30 The rate of HBsAg loss (12.1%) we observed was higher than many reports from HIV-HBV coinfected and CHB patients in high-income countries33-35 but similar to the 17.6% reported by Hamers29 and lower than the 36% observed by Anderson.36 Our rate of HBsAg loss may be slightly over-estimated due to our use of a rapid test on whole blood which has lower sensitivity than serum assays.37
+Our finding that two-thirds of patients achieved HBV VS by 1 year is similar to findings from another study in the region and 1 in the United States [28, 29].
+Longer follow-up of HBV VL may be needed to document full HBV VS. In a multicenter cohort of 397 HIV-HBV patients in the United States, for example, the median time to HBV VS was 28 months (IQR, 13-71) [30].
+In the Netherlands, the proportion of HBV-infected patients suppressed on ART increased over time from 31% to 70% for those who were HBeAg positives and from 47% to 85% for those who were HBeAg negative [31].
+In Zambia, we also demonstrated an association between drug adherence and HBV VS, which is important not only in HIV-HBV coinfection but also in CHB.
+Although it was not observed in our study, HIV VS, another marker of adherence, predicted HBV VS among 133 HIV-HBV patients on TDF-containing ART in the United States [29].
+The rate of HBsAg loss (12.1%) we observed was higher than what has been listed in many reports from HIV-HBV-coinfected and CHB patients in high-income countries [32-34] but similar to the 17.6% reported by Hamers et al [29] and lower than the 36% observed by Anderson et al [35].
+Our rate of HBsAg loss may be slightly overestimated due to our use of a rapid test on whole blood that has lower sensitivity than serum assays [36].

 Our study is one of the first in Africa to longitudinally assess hepatic stiffness using TE in HIV-infected individuals receiving ART and supports the general value of ART for liver health.
-These data also provide evidence in support of WHO recommendations for HBV-active ART for HIV-HBV coinfected patients.
-Our cohort had robust data on coinfections and comorbidities which may be liver disease co-factors.
-Because the study was nested within a public ART treatment program, we believe these data are likely to be representative of many HIV-infected and HIV-HBV coinfected individuals in the region.
+These data also provide evidence in support of WHO recommendations for HBV-active ART for HIV-HBVcoinfected patients.
+Our cohort had robust data on coinfections and comorbidities that may be liver disease cofactors.
+Because the study was nested within a public ART treatment program, we believe these data are likely to be representative of many HIV-infected and HIV-HBV-coinfected individuals in the region.